ivansible/asterisk/roles/ast-core/README.md

 Inherited variables are listed below, along with default values.

-    ast_reset: no  (inherited from asterisk_base)
+    ast_reset: false  (inherited from ast_base)

-If `yes`, the role will reset all configuration files to their initial state before adjusting particular options.
+If `true`, the role will reset all configuration files to their initial state before adjusting particular options.
 Also, database will be always fully reset from saved dump.
-If `no`, the dump is applied only when a new database is created.
+If `false`, the dump is applied only when a new database is created.

-    ast_experimental: no
+    ast_experimental: false
 Enables use of TCP TOS.

     ast_ssl_cert: /etc/ssl/certs/ssl-cert-snakeoil.pem